 Your stair-assist chair should have a comfortable backrest and large footrest.
 You can also find specialized models for users with specific ailments—which may come with ergonomically designed seats or adjustable seats and footrests.

 Most stair-assist chairs have a maximum weight capacity, which is often up to 400 pounds.
 Make sure to find a stair-assist chair that offers the right weight capacity for the user and will not put too much strain on your wall.

-Some stair-assist chairs are easy to install yourself, while others may require you to hire a professional who can ensure proper track alignment.
+Some chair lifts are easy to install onto the stairs yourself, while others may require you to hire a professional who can ensure proper track alignment.
 If this is the case, ask if the manufacturer can send someone to install it for you.

 Most stair-assist chairs designed for straight stairs cost $3,000–$5,000, while chairs designed for curved stairs can cost $8,000–$15,000.
 Medicaid helps cover these costs in some states, and you may be eligible for a tax deduction if your stair-assist chair is medically required.